Oussema-Aouini/AI_Chess_Model/README.md

     - **Common Issues and Troubleshooting**
     FileNotFoundError: If Stockfish cannot be found, double-check the path where you placed the engine and update the notebook accordingly.
     EngineError (UCI_Elo): Make sure you set the Stockfish Elo rating to at least 1320.
-    Slow Performance: Neural network computations can be slow on local machines without or with a bad GPU.
+    Slow Performance: Neural network computations can be slow on local machines without or with a bad GPU